 One of the most common deficiencies in women in the world, a lack of iron can lead to a series of side effects and if untreated, to more serious health complications.
 Iron is important for producing haemoglobin, a protein that helps red blood cells deliver oxygen throughout your body.
 Without it, everything suffers, and it could lead to anaemia.

 Do you have an iron deficiency?

 Here are 10 signs that you may have an iron deficiency.
-If you have more than a few of these, it may be cause to request a blood test from your doctor.
+These signs can be helpful, but in no way are a direct diagnosis and its always best to consult a healthcare professional.
+If you have more than a few of these symptoms, it may be cause to request a blood test from your doctor.

 The most common symptom of iron deficiency is fatigue, and it is one that is often dismissed by busy working women or mums, who put their tiredness down to their busy lives.
 If your fatigue comes with a side of feeling irritable, weak, or unable to focus, it could mean you are lacking in iron.